Daily Swim Club Rules

 - Non-members may not participate in any capacity.
 Each member swimming in a Club Resourced Independent Bay Swim must be qualified to swim in the Expanded Swim Boundary.

-- A Club Resourced Independent Bay Swim requires the submission of an application by the member and approval by the Boat Captain and Head Swim Commissioner.6
+- A Club Resourced Independent Bay Swim requires the submission of an application by the member and approval by the Boat Captain and Swim Commissioner.7

-- Members may qualify for an accelerated expanded boundary procedure upon completion of the 100-mile swim, the 40-mile Polar Bear Swim, or the Accelerated Out-of-Boundary Process; contact the Head Swim Commissioner.
+- Members may qualify for an accelerated expanded boundary procedure upon completion of the 100-mile swim, the 40-mile Polar Bear Swim, or the Accelerated Out-of-Cove Process; contact the Swim Commissioner.

 - See the Guest Policy section of the Rulebook for general information regarding guests.